anushakunta/product-show-case/README.md

 # 🛍️ Product Showcase

 A simple web application that dynamically loads product data from a JSON file and renders it using **Handlebars.js** templates.
-This project demonstrates key front-end development skills such as **HTML, CSS, JavaScript, JSON handling, and templating**, similar to what’s used in B2C e-commerce platforms like MacKenzie-Childs.
+This project demonstrates key front-end development skills such as **HTML, CSS, JavaScript, JSON handling, and templating**, similar to what’s used in B2C e-commerce platforms.

 ---